Lease agreement: all about rent

 Rent increases

 Rent increases can be approached in several ways.
 A popular one is to repeatedly enter into a fixed-term contract (e.g. for one year), where the landlord presents a new contract with an increased rent each time the term expires.
 It is then up to the tenant whether they accept the new price and want to stay in the apartment.
 In such a case, the landlord is not limited by law in the possible price increase.
-However, we recommend entering into fixed-term contracts if the intention is really short-term.
+However, we recommend entering into fixed-term contracts if the intention of the lease is really short-term.
 If the landlord intends to rent out the apartment for a long term, but takes the tactic of entering into shorter-term fixed-term contracts, such tactics may backfire precisely because the tenants leave after a short period of time and the landlord is busy repeatedly looking for new tenants.

 Rent indexation to inflation